Working with Diverse Older Patients

 Many clinicians rely on patients' family members or on the ad hoc services of bilingual staff members, but experts strongly discourage this practice and recommend the use of trained medical interpreters.
 Family members and office staff may be unable to interpret medical terminology, may inadvertently misinterpret information, or may find it difficult to relay bad news.
 Although a patient may choose to have a family member translate, the patient should be offered access to a professional interpreter.

-A number of States have associations and foundations that can help with locating, and in some cases provide funding for, medical interpreters.
-Some State Medicaid offices offer reimbursement for medical interpretation services.
-Some of the resources listed in the "For more information" section can help you locate State organizations and local services.
+A number of states have associations and foundations that can help with locating, and in some cases provide funding for, medical interpreters.
+Some state Medicaid offices offer reimbursement for medical interpretation services.

 Whenever possible, offer patients appropriate translations of written material or refer them to bilingual resources.
 The National Institute on Aging, for example, provides a number of resources in both English and Spanish, as well as links to resources in other languages.
 If translations are not available, ask the medical interpreter to translate medical documents.